manuGil/GitCoDev/gitcodev/lesson3.md

 :::{admonition} Instructor's Note
 :class: tip
-* The instructor must collect particiapant's user names for GitHub/Gitlab the day before, so that they can be invited to collaborative repositories.
-The **username form** above could be use for that.
+* The instructor must collect particiapant's user names for GitHub/Gitlab beforehand, so that they can be invited to collaborative repositories.
+The **username form** serves as an example of how this could be done.
-* The instructor must create a repository for [](check-in) using this [respository tempalte](https://github.com/manuGil/check-in-template).
+* The instructor must create a repository for [](check-in) using this [respository tempalte](https://github.com/WorkshopGitcodev/check-in-template).
 :::